VasuJoshi700/Taxi-Fare-prediction/README.md

 **Divide the data data into X and y (independent and targeted variable )** **Split the data into train and test**
-**Import the ensemble model Random forest and save it into the variable**
+**Import the ensemble model Random Forest Regressor  and save it into the variable**

 **Fit the model into X train and y train data**
+# Random Forest Regressor
+A random forest regressor.
+A random forest is an ensemble bagging technique that fits a number of classifying decision trees on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting of the number of trees in the forest.

 ### Evaluate the model
 Checking score